In a real-world defensive situation, you may not be able to use both hands. Read on and check out these pistol shooting tips for one-handed shooting!

 Now, keep the front sight stable on the bullseye and your support hand’s fist on your chest as you press the trigger.
 Try some sequences of two, three, and four shots.

-4. Repeat the exercise with your support hand
+4. Repeat the Exercise with Your Support Hand

-5. Evaluate results
+5. Evaluate Results

 Most people will find they unintentionally pushed some shots to the opposite side of the target in relation to the hand they were using to shoot.
 If so, pay attention to stiffening your wrist and staying focused on keeping the front sight right over the bullseye all the way until the shot breaks.

-There are factors that force us to shoot using one hand.
-And in most cases, you won’t be able to choose which hand you can use.
+There are factors forcing us to shoot using one hand, and in most cases, you won’t be able to choose which hand you can use.
 Thus, it is only smart to learn how to manipulate our pistols with both hands and defend yourself whenever the situation calls for it.